Lukoning/Lukoning/README.md

 ### 💥 Bio

-I'm a student from Nanning, the capital of G.Z.A.R (Guangxi)
+Anyway, I'm a robot from Nanning, the capital of G.Z.A.R (Guangxi)

 If you don't know where is Nanning, Google is good for you :)